User404User/flutter/docs/contributing/testing/Flutter-Test-Fonts.md

 **Example**

-You can expect this test to pass on all platforms:
+You can expect this test to pass on all platforms (currently with the exception of the web HTML renderer):

 ```dart
 final painter = TextPainter(